CNSC Conflict of Interest Policy

 Liabilities: Debts or obligations.

-Post-employment: Depending on the position, the period of work before an employee is hired by the CNSC, is still employed by the CNSC, and after they the CNSC.
+Post-employment: Depending on the position, the period of work before an employee is hired by the CNSC, while they are still employed by the CNSC (e.g., if returning as an alumnus), and after they leave the CNSC.

 President: As an Order-in-Council appointee, the President of the Canadian Nuclear Safety Commission is subject to the Conflict of Interest Act, but not to this policy.